Rehold/Rehold/README.md

 ## Hi there👋, I'm Rehold!

-### I'm an Python developer, and learning more langs.
-I am mainly experienced with Discord bots and Websites at the current moment!
+### I'm an Full Stack developer, I am mainly experienced with Discord bots and Websites at the current moment!

 ### Lil about me:
-I'm Canadian and looking for commissions.
-Doing commissions just something I enjoy, not something just for money.
-I don't cut corners and make sure all my work is efficent and clean :3
+I'm Canadian  and gay.

 ### Active Projects:
 - Furbox (Full Social Website - Coming Soon)
-- Fursona Global (API - Closed)
-- Pawnetic (Web, Discord, etc.. - Closed)
 - & some more smaller things..

 ### Example Projects: